deftjs/Examples/phoenix-cmd/Readme.md

-# Phoenix Cmd: A Deft JS Example Application using Sencha Cmd
+# Phoenix Cmd: A DeftJS Example Application using Sencha Cmd

 ## Introduction